 New payment services

-Rachel meets her uncle for lunch and helps him download an app so they can easily split the bill.
+Over lunch, Rachel helps her uncle download an app so they can easily split the bill.
+These services make it simpler to share costs, send money and manage payments with friends and family.

 Branch in your hand